What does inflammation have to do with cancer?

 Balance fatty acids

-“Many Americans are trying to include more omega-3 fatty acids in their diet.
-But, they’re still eating too much omega-6 fatty acids,” Maxson says.
+“Many people are trying to include more omega-3 fatty acids in their diet.
+But, they’re still eating too much omega-6 fatty acids,” Crawford says.

 The key is balance, so you’ll take in more omega-3 and less omega-6.

-- Eat foods high in omega-3 fatty acids, such as salmon, tuna, halibut, flaxseeds, chia seeds, walnuts, pecans and avocado.
+- Eat foods high in omega-3 fatty acids, like salmon, tuna, halibut, flaxseeds, chia seeds, walnuts, pecans and avocado.

-- Use oils high in omega-3, such as olive and canola.
+- Use oils high in omega-3, such as olive oil and canola oil.

-- Avoid or limit oils high in omega-6, such as corn, sunflower, peanut and soybean.
+- Avoid or limit oils high in omega-6, such as corn, sunflower, peanut and soybean oils.

 - Read the ingredients on packaged foods.
 Limit foods made with refined vegetable oils high in omega-6.
 You’ll find these oils in most snack foods, cookies, crackers and sweets.